 Ted graduated magna cum laude from the University of Pennsylvania's Jerome Fisher Program in Management and Technology, where he received a BS in Engineering from the School of Engineering and Applied Science and a BS in Economics from The Wharton School.

-Mark Anderson has served as Senior Vice President of Worldwide Field Operations at Palo Alto Networks since June of 2012.
-Previously, Mark was Executive Vice President of Worldwide Sales at F5 Networks, where he oversaw all sales activities for the company beginning in 2007.
+Mark Anderson was appointed President of Palo Alto Networks in August, 2016.
+Previously, he served as Senior Vice President of Worldwide Field Operations at Palo Alto Networks since June of 2012.
+Prior to joining Palo Alto, Mark was Executive Vice President of Worldwide Sales at F5 Networks, where he oversaw all sales activities for the company beginning in 2007.
 Prior to joining F5 in 2004, he served as Executive Vice President of North American Sales at Lucent Technologies.
 Mark has also held sales leadership positions at RadioFrame Networks and Comdisco.
 He served as the Western United States Regional Sales Director for Cisco Systems from 1997 to 2001.
 Mark is actively involved at the University of Washington: he is a member of the UW Tyee Board of Advisors and is a founding member of the Advisory Board to the Foster School of Business' Sales Certificate Program.
 Anderson holds a B.A. in Business and Economics from York University in Toronto.

 Jesse Rothstein is co-founder, CTO and Chairman of the Board at ExtraHop Networks.
 Jesse's technical vision and expertise in enterprise networking provide ExtraHop with a competitive edge in the industry.
 With a world-class team of engineers behind him, Jesse is responsible for the technical direction and architecture of the ExtraHop platform.

 Jesse co-founded ExtraHop after a six-year tenure at F5 Networks where he was a Senior Software Architect and co-inventor of the TMOS platform.
 Jesse was the architect and project lead for the BIG-IP v9 development effort and the technical lead for frameworks, clustering, and performance.
 Prior to F5, he worked in product development at Motive Communications and the Trilogy Development Group.
 Jesse specializes in designing and implementing high-performance networking products.
 Jesse holds bachelor's degrees in Computer Science and Electrical Engineering from Rice University.